A load on a heavy vehicle must:

-The NTC completed a major review of the guide in January 2018 to ensure it was clear, user friendly and based on the best available evidence on how to safely restrain and transport the majority of loads carried by heavy vehicles in Australia.
+The NTC completed a major review of the Load Restraint Guide Second Edition 2004 in January 2018 to ensure it was clear, user friendly and based on the best available evidence on how to safely restrain and transport the majority of loads carried by heavy vehicles in Australia.
 This involved extensive consultation with the NHVR, transport industry, load restraint experts, road transport agencies, police and other stakeholders.
 Public comment was sought through the NTC’s website from 14 June to 9 August 2017.
-The 2018 guide was formally approved by the Transport and Infrastructure Council on 10 November 2017.
+The Load Restraint Guide 2018 was formally approved by the Transport and Infrastructure Council on 10 November 2017.

-The improved guide provides accurate and up-to-date information that reflects current load restraint practices and heavy vehicle designs, such as Load Rated Curtain Systems and other technologies that have evolved since the guide was first published in 2004.
+The Load Restraint Guide 2018 provides accurate and up-to-date information that reflects current load restraint practices and heavy vehicle designs, such as Load Rated Curtain Systems and other technologies that have evolved since the Guide was first published in 2004.
 It presents information in a format that is easy to access and understand and is designed to meet the needs of the target audience.
 This information is based on the key steps involved in transporting loads to assist heavy vehicle drivers, operators and other parties to develop load restraint systems to suit their individual requirements.

 Where can I obtain a copy of the Load Restraint Guide 2018?

-The Load Restraint Guide 2018 is available for download on the NTC website at www.ntc.gov.au/heavy-vehicles/rules-compliance/load-restraint-guide/
+The Load Restraint Guide 2018 is available to download and hard copies can be ordered from the NTC at www.ntc.gov.au/heavy-vehicles/rules-compliance/load-restraint-guide

-What has changed in the new Load Restraint Guide?
+What has changed in the Load Restraint Guide 2018?